How to Register a Car Without a Title

 Path 2: Court-ordered title petition

-If the state does not issue bonded titles, the owner files a quiet-title petition in civil court.
-The petitioner publishes notice in a newspaper of record (2-4 weeks), serves any known prior owners or lienholders, and attends a hearing.
-If no one contests, the judge signs an order directing DMV to issue a title in the petitioner's name.
+In states that don't issue bonded titles, you file a quiet-title petition in civil court instead.
+You publish notice in a newspaper of record for two to four weeks, serve any prior owners or lienholders you know about, and show up to a hearing.
+If nobody contests it, the judge signs an order telling the DMV to issue a title in your name.

 California, New York, Massachusetts, Hawaii, and several New England states require the court route exclusively.
 Cost: $200-$600 in filing, $50-$150 publication, plus optional $400-$1,200 attorney fees.
 Timeline: 8-16 weeks.
 The advantage is no bond brand and no five-year hold.